shahadul-17/event-manager/README.md

 # event-manager
-Event manager is used for adding, removing and/or firing event listeners.
+Event manager is used for adding, removing and/or dispatching event listeners.